apeiros/baretest/README.markdown

         assert "An assertion returning a trueish value (non nil/false) is a success" do true
         end

-        refute "A refutation returning a falsish value (nil/false) is a success" do false
       end
-      end

       suite "Failure" do
         assert "An assertion returning a falsish value (nil/false) is a failure" do false
         end

-        refute "A refutation returning a trueish value (non nil/false) is a failure" do true
       end
-      end

       suite "Pending" do
-        assert "An assertion without a block is pending" refute "A refutation without a block is pending" end
+        assert "An assertion without a block is pending" end

       suite "Error" do
         assert "Uncaught exceptions in an assertion are an error" do raise "Error!"
-        end

-        refute "Uncaught exceptions in a refutation are an error" do raise "Error!"
         end
       end